KosinskiLab/AlphaPulldownSnakemake/README.md

     After responding to these prompts, your Slurm profile named *slurm_noSidecar* for Snakemake will be configured as specified.

-3. **Singularity**: We make use of singularity containers in this pipeline.
-If you have not installed singularity, check the [official Singularity guide](https://sylabs.io/guides/latest/user-guide/quick_start.html#quick-installation-steps).
+3. **Singularity (Probably Installed Already)**: This pipeline makes use of containers for reproducibility.
 If you are working on the EMBL cluster singularity is already installed and you can skip this step.
+Otherwise, please install Singularity using the [official Singularity guide](https://sylabs.io/guides/latest/user-guide/quick_start.html#quick-installation-steps).

-4. **Download the pipeline**:
+4. **Download The Pipeline**:
+    This will download the 1.0.0 version of the snakemake pipeline and create the repository AlphaPulldownSnakemake, or any other name you choose.
     ```bash
-    snakedeploy deploy-workflow https://github.com/KosinskiLab/AlphaPulldown/tree/snakemake_docker/snakemake . --branch snakemake_docker
+    snakedeploy deploy-workflow https://github.com/maurerv/AlphaPulldownSnakemake AlphaPulldownSnakemake --tag 1.0.0
+    cd AlphaPulldownSnakemake
     ```

 ## Configuration